Noun (predicate adjective)¶

 Often the linking verb is not present in the Hebrew text and must be supplied when translating into English.

-Like attributive adjectives, a predicative adjective usually has the same form as the noun it
+Like attributive adjectives, predicative adjectives usually have the same forms (in both number and gender) as the nouns

 adjective can be indefinite even if it describes a definite noun.